stefanvuckovic/clojureproject/README.md

 Ater some testing, Logarithmic and Augmented variations showed better results.

 In next iteration, it was decided to include movie title, actors, directors and genres in recommendation algorithm.
 Also, some scaling needed to be done here, because just including title tokens, actors and other attributes with frequency 1 didn't make any sense.
-So, weight factors are used for these attributes and multiplied with the number of terms in a document (movie description).
+So, weight factors are used for these attributes and multiplied by the number of terms in a document (movie description).
 This allows movie attributes to contribute equally in every movie.
 ```
 So lets say that after preprocessing is done, there are 50 terms extracted from movie description
 (not different terms but summed frequencies of terms).
 If we decide that we want to use factor of